Our pan seared shrimp recipe is one of the best ways to make a delicious meal full of shrimp and vegetables, very quickly.

 Pan Searing — A Classic but Powerful Technique

-The starring ingredient for today’s searing session is shrimp, caramelized on the outside but juicy on the inside, and smothered in intense spices.
-It’s also cooked along with potatoes and asparagus, also pan-seared to add a crisp exterior to the tender middle.
+The star ingredient for today’s searing session is shrimp, caramelized on the outside but juicy on the inside, and smothered in intense spices.
+It’s cooked along with potatoes and asparagus, also pan-seared to add a crisp exterior to the tender middle.

 What Makes Our Pan Seared Shrimp Healthy?

-Healthy eating is a complex idea, but as defined by the USDA, it starts with sufficient intake of nutrients.
+Healthy eating should not be a complex idea, but as defined by the USDA, it starts with sufficient intake of nutrients.

-The potatoes and asparagus add some carbs, fiber, and micronutrients to the meal, such as vitamin C, vitamin K, potassium, magnesium, manganese, phosphorus, and more.
-Like shrimp, they can be seen as nutrient-dense foods, a compulsory element of a healthy diet.
+The potatoes and asparagus add some complex carbs, fiber, and micronutrients to the meal, such as vitamin C, vitamin K, potassium, magnesium, manganese, phosphorus, etc. Like shrimp, they are defined as nutrient-dense foods.

-Healthy eating also involves moderation.
-We use nutritionist-approved dietary guidelines when creating dishes to ensure they not only taste good, but also contain no more than 500 calories, 13 g saturated fats, and 600 mg sodium per serving.
+An important aspect of healthy eating also involves moderation.
+We use USDA dietary guidelines when creating dishes to ensure they not only taste good, but also contain no more than 500 calories, 13 g saturated fats, and 600 mg sodium per serving.